unalunsal/Deep-Learning-Forecast-Models/README.md

-I will be posting forecast models that I used to forecast some U.S. Macroeconomic Indicators.
-Models are using Deep Learning Techniques Recurrent Neural Network (LSTM).
+I will be posting forecast models that I created to forecast some U.S. Macroeconomic Indicators.
+Models are using Deep Learning Techniques, Recurrent Neural Network (LSTM).